0xnehasingh/Homing/README.md

 - Two smart contracts:
   - HomingManager: the main contract that handles the different phases of projects lifecycle
   - HomingShare: a NFT contract that comply with KIP37 NFT standard and represents projects shares
-- A web application made with nextjs and wagmi libraries to interact with the smart contracts deployed on klaytn testnet.
+- A web application made with nextjs and wagmi libraries to interact with the smart contracts deployed on ### Hedera testnet.

 ## Useful links